-The major in Accountancy includes the essential academic preparation for students
+The major in Accountancy includes the essential academic preparation for students who are

-- pursuing professional careers in public, corporate, and governmental accounting; - 2. seeking positions in consulting; or - 3. planning to operate their own businesses.
+- 1. pursuing professional careers in public, corporate, and governmental accounting; - 2. seeking positions in consulting; - 3. planning to operate their own businesses; or - 4. planning to pursue a graduate degree to fulfill the profession's 150-hour requirement.